Many Paratext supporters are aware of how Paratext can help you manage Unicode characters:

 But what about Unicode characters off the Basic Multilingual Plane (BMP), whose code value is more than four hex digits?
 Do these tools still work?

 - To work with ALT-X, enter 8 digits for any code greater than 4 digits.
 For example, U+11010 Brahmi Letter Ai you would enter the code as 00011010.
+(Despite having only 1's and 0's, this is not a binary number but a hexadecimal number)

 - In the character inventory, any Unicode value greater than four digits will also appear as 8 digits.
 So the character inventory will show 00011010 as the Unicode value for Brahmi Letter AI.